 - Orchestrate full-blown book rolls within our carriers.
 You can rewrite accounts as you like and as your clients need.
 Although book rolls can strengthen some relationships, they can badly damage others.

 It’s worth noting that our contract is not for a set period of time or number of years.
-There is no need to renew it every few years, which we’ve seen this with some other organizations out there.
+There is no need to renew it every few years, which we’ve seen with some other organizations out there.
 If you’d like to learn about exiting Firefly, read this blog entry about our “return policy.”

 Remember that our whole model – including the contract – is set up to enable these two highest priorities: